capitolmuckrakr/aws_ec2_docker/README.md

 The information will scroll by very quickly.
 Once the server is done setting everything up for the application, you'll be disconnected as the server reboots.
 Wait a few seconds for it to restart and you'll be able to join the server again with the 'connect' command.

-Note that the server is firewalled; you'll only be able to access it from the internet address of the client computer you used for the installation.
-To give other users access, you can add their IP addresses to the security group for the server and the database in the [AWS console](https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#SecurityGroups:sort=desc:ipPermissionsIngress).
+Note that the server is firewalled; you'll only be able to access it from the subnet of the client computer you used for the installation.
+To give other users access, you can add their IP addresses to the security group for the server in the [AWS console](https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#SecurityGroups:sort=desc:ipPermissionsIngress).